OfficeDev/Office-Addin-Scripts/README.md

 * [office-addin-node-debugger](packages/office-addin-node-debugger/README.md)

   This package allows a Node instance to serve as a proxy for debugging a JavaScript runtime hosted by an Office application.

 * [office-addin-test-helpers](packages/office-addin-test-helpers/README.md)

-  This package provides test helpers for automating validation of Office Addins.
-Use in conjunction with the office-addin-test-server package and Mocha tests.
+  This package provides tools that make validating your Office Add-in easier.
+You can use it with the office-addin-test-server package and the Mocha test framework (or another testing framework of your choice).

 * [office-addin-test-server](packages/office-addin-test-server/README.md)

-  This package provides a framework for testing Office Taskpane Add-ins by allowing Add-ins to send results to a test server.
-The results can then be consumed and used by tests to validate that the Add-in is working as expected.
+  This package provides a framework for testing Office task pane add-ins by allowing add-ins to send results to a test server.
+The results can then be consumed and used by tests to validate that the add-in is working as expected.

 ## Requirements